morniio/Messaging_android/README.md

 ### Or Maven

-Strep 1: Add the token to $HOME/.m2/settings.xml as the username
+Step 1: Add the token to $HOME/.m2/settings.xml as the username

     <settings>
       <servers>